softwareschneiderei/conan-epics/README.md

     Strawberry Perl (64-bit) (http://strawberryperl.com/)
     Visual Studio 2014 or 2015

 It expects Make to be installed at C:\gnuwin32 and Strawberry Perl to be installed at C:\Strawberry.
-If it is installed elsewhere then modify win32.bat to match.
+If they are installed elsewhere then win32.bat needs to be modified to reflect this.